- CARES Act Funding: Quarterly Report ending 12/31/20

 Students, faculty and staff should consider the local situation before traveling.
 Check the CDC Travel Health Notices to stay informed about the ongoing situation at your destination and to check updated travel advisories.
 If you are planning personal travel, CTX highly recommends that you abide by U.S. government guidance, and please be mindful of the potential associated risk of disruptions to your return.
 It is important that all travelers adhere to these procedures in order to protect the health and safety of our campus community.
 Faculty and staff should register their travel plans with the CTX Office of Emergency Management (CTX OEM) by emailing Anthony.Brown@concordia.edu.

-There is currently no vaccine to prevent COVID-19.
 The best way to prevent infection is to avoid being exposed to this virus.
 Please review How to Protect Yourself to help prevent the spread of respiratory viruses.

 The CDC has issued travel advisories to high-risk areas, asking travelers to avoid nonessential travel to Europe, China, South Korea, Iran and other countries.
 View the full list of CDC travel advisories.